Willow

 Scientific Name: Salix spp.

-Folk Names: Osier (narrow-leaved varieties), saille, sallow (broader-leaved varieties), sally tree, saugh tree, withe, withy tree
+Folk Names: Osier (narrow-leaved varieties), saille, sallow (broader-leaved varieties), sally tree, saugh tree, tree of enchantment, withe, withy tree

 Magical